AeneasVerif/charon/README.md

 ## Usage

 To use Charon, you should first build the project you wish to extract in debug mode: `cargo build`.
-The reason is that Charon will look for already compiled external dependencies in `/target/debug/deps/`.
+The reason is that Charon will look for already compiled external dependencies in the target directory (`/target/debug/deps/`, usually).

 Then, the simplest is to do: `cd charon && cargo run -- [OPTIONS] FILE`, where `FILE` is the entry point of the crate to extract (`PROJECT_PATH/src/main.rs`,